team-mayes/atesa/docs/example_study.rst

 Example Study
 ============

 This page will detail a complete workflow in ATESA for an example chemical reaction.
-Not every setting or option applied in this workflow will be appropriate for every application of ATESA; rather than being prescriptive, the purpose of this page is to illustrate a particular application of the software to help readers better grasp what running ATESA ia actually like.
+Not every setting or option applied in this workflow will be appropriate for every application of ATESA; rather than being prescriptive, the purpose of this page is to illustrate a particular application of the software to help readers better grasp what running ATESA is actually like.
 If you're instead looking for an introduction to the theory underlying any of these steps, check out the :ref:`TheoryAndDefinitions` page.

 Where appropriate, this page will include complete examples of input, template, and configuration files. **Not all of the contents of these files will be appropriate for your application**.
 Therefore, we strongly discourage you from copying-and-pasting content from this page unless you know what you're doing.
 The complete files are provided only for illustrative purposes.